in

 Up to 40% more effective at absorbing moisture than cotton, bamboo sheets help your skin stay dry and keep the air moving around you, leading to better thermal regulation.

-Bamboo sheets are also naturally antimicrobial.
-Because fewer chemicals are used during the production of bamboo, there is a lowered risk of an allergic reaction to bamboo sheets.
+These sheets are also naturally antimicrobial.
+Because fewer chemicals are used during the production of a bamboo bedding, there is a lowered risk of an allergic reaction to these materials.

 Most of the cons of bamboo sheets come down to personal preference.
+And one of them is they do not soften up.
 For example, cotton sheets get softer with every wash, while bamboo sheets hold their structure and maintain the same softness and integrity throughout their lifetime.

 Bamboo sheets are slightly more expensive than other kinds of sheets, but the difference is minimal, especially when you consider their long lifespan.

-Folding bamboo sheets will result in creases when they are unfolded and laid on the bed.
-For most consumers, this isn’t an issue, as the sheets will be covered by quilt, bedspread, or duvet.
+Folding these sheets will result in creases when they are unfolded and laid on the bed.
+For most consumers, this isn’t an issue, as the sheets will be covered by a quilt, bedspread, or duvet.

-While bamboo sheets tend to cost more upfront, this difference in price is mitigated somewhat by their durability.
+While these products tend to cost more upfront, this difference in price is mitigated somewhat by their durability.

-A set of bamboo sheets, properly cared for, can be expected to withstand five to six years of daily use.
+A bamboo bedding set, properly cared for, can be expected to withstand five to six years of daily use.
 Cotton sheets, on the other hand, will usually need to be replaced after two or three years of daily use.

 Yes.
 Although bamboo is technically a grass, it is similar to wood in many ways.
 One of the most important similarities is its natural antibacterial and antifungal properties.

-The protection doesn’t fade when the bamboo is harvested, so bamboo sheets retain their creepy-crawly repellent properties.
+The protection doesn’t fade when this plant is harvested, so this material retains their creepy-crawly repellent properties.

 Cotton, on the other hand, does not come with this natural protection.
 Cotton plants often require the help of antibiotics and pesticides to grow.

 Have we left out any pros and cons of bamboo sheets?
-Let us know what you think of these types of bed sheets in the comments.
-For more related information visit our gallery of the types of beds.
+Let us know what you think of these types of sheets in the comments.
+For more information, please visit our gallery on the types of beds.

 Leave a Reply